 We want all visitors to enjoy Benmore and aim to provide the best possible access to everyone in order that they enjoy their visit.

 - An Easy Access Route along low level paths in the Garden.

-- Accessible toilets at the entrance point and by our Formal Garden.
+- Accessible toilets at the entrance point and in the Garden.

 - Benches at regular intervals throughout the Garden.

 - Water for assistance animals.

 - Pen, paper and magnifying glass at our Visitor Welcome desk.

 - Free entry for carers and children under 16.